InternLM/lmdeploy/README.md

 LMDeploy is a toolkit for compressing, deploying, and serving LLM, developed by the [MMRazor](https://github.com/open-mmlab/mmrazor) and [MMDeploy](https://github.com/open-mmlab/mmdeploy) teams.
 It has the following core features:

-- **Efficient Inference Engine (TurboMind)**: Supports  several features such as blocked KV-caching, continuous batching, Dynamic SplitFuse, tensor parallelism, and high-performance CUDA kernels to support fast high throughput text-generation for LLMs such as Llama-2-70B.
-MII delivers up to 2.3 times higher effective throughput compared to leading systems such as vLLM.
+- **Efficient Inference Engine (TurboMind)**: It developes key features like persistent batch(a.k.a continuous batching), blocked KV cache, dynamic split&fuse, tensor paramllelism, high-performance CUDA kernels and so on, ensuring the high throughput and low latency during LLMs inference.

-- **Interactive Inference Mode**: By caching the k/v of attention during multi-round dialogue processes, it remembers dialogue history, thus avoiding repetitive processing of historical sessions.
+- **Interactive Inference Mode**: By caching the k/v of attention during multi-round dialogue processes, the engine remembers dialogue history, thus avoiding repetitive processing of historical sessions.

-- **Multi-GPU Model Deployment and Quantization**: We provide comprehensive model deployment and quantification support, and have been validated at different scales.

-- **Persistent Batch Inference**: Further optimization of model execution efficiency.
+- **Quantization**: LMDeploy supports various quantization methods and efficient inference of quantized models.
+The reliability of quantization has been verified on models of different scales.

 # Performance